Do I need a separate phone line for monitoring?

 Yes!
 Our security systems are monitored by a professional team of dispatchers trained in response, alarm verification, and emergency procedures.
 We are local—all monitoring and support is done right here on Whidbey.

-In the event of an alarm, the local dispatcher will immediately call the point of contact listed on your response plan, as well as notify the appropriate law enforcement agencies.
+In the event of an alarm, the local dispatcher will immediately call the point of contact listed on your Alarm Signal Response Plan, which you can download here and email to [email protected].

 Your emergency callout plan should be reviewed and updated every two years for maximum accuracy.
 We need to make sure we can quickly reach you in the event an alarm triggers.
 If there are any changes to your personal information, please contact us at [email protected] to inform us of the changes.
 This includes if you change your mobile number or discontinue your landline.